ClementNerma/NightOS/docs/specs/services/integration/file-managers.md

 The preview should be generated using the [`sys::fsh`](../../services/system/fsh.md) system service, which will provide the cached preview (if any) and else ask for a preview buffer, which will be put in the cache if relevant.

+The preview can be requested to have a specific width and height.
+The returned preview may not have the correct size, but this will require the system to resize the video.

 **Arguments:**

 - Refresh mode (1 byte): `0x00` to get the current preview or a cached one, `0x01` to force generating a new preview for the item
 - [Filesystem path](filesystem-interfaces.md#filesystem-paths)
+- Requested preview width (2 bytes) and height (2 bytes) in pixels, or `0` if no request

 **Answer:**